 - ISO 55000 Framework and what is required for certification

-- The value of reliability techniques in optimisation
+- The value of reliability techniques in optimization

 - The importance of costs and how the equipment fails and its frequency of failure

 - How to conduct the RCM process and what it can deliver

 - The importance of good quality feedback and use of failure codes

 - Different techniques to determine root causes and pros and cons of each